 I am currently completing my dissertation entitled “Unfenceable Sovereignties: Unsettling Natures of Possession in Nineteenth-century American literature.”
 My project investigates nineteenth century American literature for precedents to contemporary climate justice struggles.
-My work focuses on how environmental and racial issues intersect in concepts of “naturalized sovereignty”– a form of power justified through the supposed naturalness of private property but hiding the extractive logics of white supremacy and settler colonialism.
-I uncover the ways nineteenth century American literary genre can challenge racial and environmental exploitation.
-I am further interested in the implications of historical treatments of these issues for contemporary climate fiction as well as social and environmental justice movements.
+I uncover the ways literary genre challenges racial and environmental exploitation and the importance of those literary tactics for contemporary social and environmental justice movements (including climate fiction).
+Specifically, my dissertation focuses on how literary genre shows environmental and racial issues intersecting in concepts of “naturalized sovereignty”– a form of power justified through the supposed naturalness of private property but hiding the extractive logics of white supremacy and settler colonialism.
 One central question I ask is what can the links between race and environment in 19th century tell us about effective resistance (literary or otherwise) to racial and environmental violence.

 In my secondary interests, I am committed to supporting Indigenous anticolonial and resurgence struggles.
 I am also dedicated to issues of housing justice, like those converging in the tiny house movement.
 My most recent publication, “The Patron Saint of Tiny Houses,” explores the relationship between the tiny house movement and Henry David Thoreau.
 This chapter appears in newly published Literature in Context series on Thoreau by Cambridge University Press, found here.
 I also have a forthcoming chapter in Routledge’s Environmental Humanities series collection on Degrowth.